Program availability

 Some popular business jobs include:

 • Finance manager: Finance managers develop long-term strategies for an individual or organization’s financial wellbeing.
 Duties may include reviewing financial analytics, guiding investment activities and producing and explaining financial reports.
-According to the Bureau of Labor Statistics (BLS), the average annual salary for financial managers is $166,050 per year ($79.83 per hour).* You may bolster your career potential in finance with an MBA in Accounting and Finance.
+According to the Bureau of Labor Statistics (BLS), the average annual salary for financial managers is $174,820 per year ($84.05 per hour).* You may bolster your career potential in finance with an MBA.

 • Medical services manager: Health and medical service oversee nurses, aides, and other healthcare workers and compile information about patients, workflow, and daily operations.
 They typically work in hospitals, clinics, nursing homes, and private practices.
-The BLS reports the average salary for medical and health services managers is $127,980 per year ($61.53 per hour).* Earning an MBA with a concentration in Healthcare Management can help you best qualify for management-level roles in healthcare.
+The BLS reports the average salary for medical and health services managers is $134,440 per year ($64.64 per hour).* Earning a Master of Science in Healthcare Administration can help you best qualify for management-level roles in healthcare.

 • Human resources manager: HR managers direct the overall administrative functions of an organization.
 They may focus may focus on one specialty, such as benefits, or act as an HR generalist, providing expertise in a variety of areas.
-The BLS reports the average salary for human resources managers is $145,750 per hour ($70.07 per hour).* Earning an MBA in Human Resources can also help increase your earning potential.
+The BLS reports the average salary for human resources managers is $154,740 per hour ($74.39 per hour).*

 Increase your earning potential with an MBA